aws-samples/rds-instances-locator/README.md

 When you want to identify RDS instances by AZ Id in a single account, you might want to use some of the following approaches:
 - locally run a script that calls the RDS API to describe your resources, such as the one provided under `/local python script`

-- apply a [Custom Config Rule](https://docs.aws.amazon.com/config/latest/developerguide/evaluate-config_develop-rules.html) which evaluates if your RDS instances run in an [Availiability Zone](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-regions-availability-zones.html) specified by its [ID](https://docs.aws.amazon.com/ram/latest/userguide/working-with-az-ids.html).
+- apply a [Custom Config Rule](https://docs.aws.amazon.com/config/latest/developerguide/evaluate-config_develop-rules.html) which evaluates if your RDS instances run in an [Availability Zone](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-regions-availability-zones.html) specified by its [ID](https://docs.aws.amazon.com/ram/latest/userguide/working-with-az-ids.html).

 ### Multiple Accounts
 AWS [maps](https://docs.aws.amazon.com/ram/latest/userguide/working-with-az-ids.html) the physical Availability Zones randomly to the Availability Zone names for each AWS account.
 You might want to know which RDS Instances run in a specified AZ across different accounts.
 In this case the CloudFormation template provided can be deployed across accounts using [CloudFormation StackSets](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/what-is-cfnstacksets.html) with no modifications.
-The [Custom Config Rule](https://docs.aws.amazon.com/config/latest/developerguide/evaluate-config_develop-rules.html) will evaluate if your RDS instances run in the [Availiability Zone](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-regions-availability-zones.html) specified by its [ID](https://docs.aws.amazon.com/ram/latest/userguide/working-with-az-ids.html).
+The [Custom Config Rule](https://docs.aws.amazon.com/config/latest/developerguide/evaluate-config_develop-rules.html) will evaluate if your RDS instances run in the [Availability Zone](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-regions-availability-zones.html) specified by its [ID](https://docs.aws.amazon.com/ram/latest/userguide/working-with-az-ids.html).

 ---